Instruction Hub

 If your students do get involved, we’d love to hear about it – or even see photos!
 Write to us at [email protected]

-A personal link to stream Breakaway will be sent to your email by April 5 with the subject “Instructions #03: How to Watch the Film.”
+A personal link to stream Breakaway will be sent to your email on or just before the date you requested in our form.

-Please plan for your class to watch the film as close as possible to when you screen the livestream, so it’s still fresh in students’ minds.
+Please plan for your class to watch the film as close as possible to when you screen the livestream.

 For those of you teaching remotely, you may share this link directly with your students, but please make sure to communicate that it is a private link.

-If you ordered a DVD of film, you will receive that in advance of the livestream.
+If you ordered a DVD of the film, you will receive that in advance of the date you requested.

-Should you need to provide additional information about the film, including any mature content, to parents, teachers, or your administration, please feel free to share this synopsis and content advisory document with them.
+Should you need to provide additional information about Breakaway, including any mature content, to parents, teachers, or your administration, please feel free to share this synopsis and content advisory document with them.

-*Please note: if you’ve requested to preview the film, we will send it to your inbox on the date specified in your registration form.
+*Please note: if you’ve requested to preview the film, we will send the link to your inbox on the date specified in your registration form.

 We’ve built an interactive platform to use while watching the livestream, so students can engage with our guest, as well as with their peers nationwide.
 How they do that is up to you: